Supporting Your Studies

 Pay your AU Tuition & Fees

-As an international accelerator student, you would have paid for everything before arriving in the US.
-Housing, dining, tuition, health insurance, etc, and you were billed for the entire duration of your program (1, 2 or 3 terms).
+As an International Accelerator student, you should have paid for everything before arriving in the US: housing, dining, tuition, health insurance, and fees, with a bill for the entire duration of your program (1, 2, or 3 terms).
 Now that you are transitioning to your academic degree program, you will be billed by the Office of Student Accounts for each of these elements on a semester-by-semester basis.

 - Office of Student Accounts